My Academic Research Into Prenatal Hormonal Influences on Gender and Sexual Development in Men and Women, 1995 to 2020 (DES Research)

 - Gender Identity and DES Exposure (2011), from Diethylstilbestrol.UK

 - DES’ Other Daughters, by Dana Beyer, M.D.
 (2008)

 - Gender Identity Disorder: General Overview and Surgical Treatment for Vaginoplasty in Male-to-Female Transsexuals(2005), by Gennaro Selvaggi, MD, et al., published in the journal Plastic Reconstructive Surgery

 - (Historical) He and She: The Sex Hormones and Behavior(1972), by Maggie Scarf, published in the New York Times

-Other Published Research Into Prenatal Influences on Sexual Orientation and Gender Identity:
+Other Published Research Into Prenatal and Biological Influences on Sexual Orientation and Gender Identity:

 - A Short Review of Biological Research on the Development of Sexual Orientation (2020), by Anthony F.Bogaert and Malvina N.Skorska, published in Hormones and Behavior